WGBN: As WIXZ

 Following its acquisition by Westchester Corporation of Cleveland, Ohio, it was a Top 40 station with the call letters WIXZ ("Wick-zee 1360") beginning in 1969.
 Its studios were relocated to 318 Long Run Road, McKeesport, PA.
 The offices were located in 4 Gateway Center, Pittsburgh, PA 15222.
-Among its disc jockeys during the Top 40 era was Jeff Christie, better known today by his real name, Rush Limbaugh.
-Other disc jockeys at the station were Mark Roberts, Mike McGann, George Hart, and Al "Jazzbeaux" Collins, who replaced Limbaugh, after his departure.
+Among its disc jockeys during the Top 40 era was Jeff Christie, better known today by his real name, Rush Limbaugh, and was also on WHJB Greensburg.
+Other disc jockeys at the station were Mark Roberts, Mike McGann, George Hart, and Al "Jazzbo" Collins, who replaced Limbaugh, after his departure.

 On March 19, 1974, the station was sold to Renda Broadcasting Corporation.
 Anthony F. Renda was the company president and Melvin Abramovitz was appointed as station manager.
 After Renda took ownership, the stations format was changed to Beautiful Music, which was short lived.
 In 1975, the format was changed to country, was automated at the time, and used the Drake-Chenault Country music package, which was billed as Great American WIXZ.
 The station went to live disc jockeys in 1976, still playing Country music, and moved the studios and offices to 400 Lincoln Highway in East McKeesport.

 On July 16, 1985, Renda Broadcasting Corporation sold WIXZ to Serena Communications, a company owned by Renda executive Alan C. Serena.
 Renda had acquired the Pittsburgh stations WJAS and WSHH the year before and was required to sell off WIXZ to comply with more stringent FCC ownership requirements which, at the time, limited owners to possess no more than one AM and one FM property in any given market.
 Serena maintained the format until September 1997, when Renda Broadcasting bought back the station after FCC ownership rules were relaxed.